mrg1nger/PingMonitor/README.md

 # Ping-Monitor
-Just a simple network device monitor that pings a device to determine it's availability.
+## Just a simple network device monitor that pings the device to determine it's availability.